Emi-codecraft/django-emotion-tracker-sentiment-analyzer/README.md

 Become a part of the Audiofy adventure!
 Open issues, submit pull requests, and share your ideas.
 Let's create an extraordinary reading experience together!

-## Author

-Crafted with ❤️ by Emimaal

 🔗 **LinkedIn:**
 Connect with me on [LinkedIn](https://www.linkedin.com/in/emimaal-s-02952127a) for more exciting updates!

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel the words, hear the emotions, and join us on a journey where eBooks come alive.
-Welcome to Audiofy! 📚🎶